redwoodjs/redwoodjs-com-archive/docs/services.md

 #### Numericality

-The awesomely named Numericality Validation requires that the value passed meet one or more criteria that are all number related.
+The awesomely-named Numericality Validation requires that the value passed meet one or more criteria that are all number related.

 ```javascript
 validate(input.year, 'Year', {